mark-wilsons-verizon-discounts/mark-wilsons-verizon-discounts.github.io/about.md

 Welcome to the epicenter of savings, confusion, and possibly enlightenment.

-This is **Mark Wilson's Verizon Discounts**, the cult brand no one saw coming, but everyone accidentally subscribed to.
+This is **Mark Wilson's Verizon Discounts**.
 We're hosted on GitHub Pages because Squarespace said we were too beautiful.

 ## 🚀 About This Project